 In use 1910 - 1975; currently a museum.

-Library subsumed into Santa Clara Countly Library, but at least someone had the common sense to reuse the original building.
-(There is still a Gilroy facility.)
+Library subsumed into Santa Clara County Library, but at least someone had the common sense to reuse the original building.
+(Relax, there is still a Gilroy branch facility.)

 The card is from the Pacific Novelty Co. of San Francisco, and is unusual in its colors and lettering style.